AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 Consider humans who, in search of outlets for their desire, seek not other humans but instead schedule private appointments in front of specialized terminals.
 Positioned before screens, they access a centralized database, a hub of pornography as it were, to browse for the appropriate files to fulfill their need.
 Files that have been prepared and indexed by the network of anonymous, often entirely faceless, functionaries who contribute to this repository.
 In these interactions, the role of the intimate companion is replaced by the role of an impersonal, decentralized sex bureaucracy that collects viewing data in order to structure future recommendations and content curation accordingly.

 {% newthought 'When we think of regulation,' %} we usually think about external bureaucracies that are imposed onto us.
 For example, the term **sex bureaucracy**, as used in a [California Law Review article](https://poseidon01.ssrn.com/delivery.php?ID=457081120069123064122097002016120119000082066008011028071110115102083078094012110071029048028008114049015107109064112022108066040008075040031065111030068109118093051081091069069024065125070103019118107019084104126079119081005122024069125024004008004&EXT=pdf) of the same name, explicitly refers to the ecosystem of administrative organizations designed to police sexual misconduct on college campuses.
 These structures emerged after 2011 in response to a Dear Colleague Letter issuing new federal guidelines on Title IX concerning sex discrimination that expanded the obligations of schools to proactively root out misconduct.
-This updated guidance, in conjunction with (completely correct!) social pressure to reduce sexual harassment and violence, served as the basis to create a system of tribunals to adjudicate sexual allegations.
+This updated guidance, in conjunction with (completely correct!) social pressure to reduce sexual harassment and violence, served as the basis of a system of tribunals to adjudicate sexual allegations.

 From its conception, this parallel justice system was [plagued with problems](https://www.tabletmag.com/sections/arts-letters/articles/americas-new-sex-bureaucracy).
-It denied due process to those accused, which eventually led to lawsuits against schools filed through the actual legal system, and adopted bizarre standards for its decisions.
+It adopted bizarre standards and denied due process to those accused, which eventually led to lawsuits against schools filed through the actual legal system.

 > It required investigators to start by believing accusers (rather than starting from a place of impartial neutrality), instructed them against using a “reasonable person” test to constrain their judgment of whether sexual conduct regarded as unwelcome constitutes harassment or assault, and required them to reach a finding of wrongdoing if they felt confidence that misconduct had occurred greater than **50+1 percent**.
 >
 > {% cite 'Wesley Yang' '[America’s New Sex Bureaucracy](https://www.tabletmag.com/sections/arts-letters/articles/americas-new-sex-bureaucracy)' '' %}

-The feminist law professors{% sidenote 'mn-id-1' 'Janet Halley, Jeannie Suk Gersen, Elizabeth Bartholet, and Nancy Gertner.' %} who spoke out against this new sex bureaucracy also noted that it went well beyond addressing perceived misconduct to also policing normal sexual conduct.
+The feminist law professors {% sidenote 'mn-id-1' 'Janet Halley, Jeannie Suk Gersen, Elizabeth Bartholet, and Nancy Gertner.' %} who spoke out against this new sex bureaucracy also noted that it went well beyond addressing perceived misconduct to also policing normal sexual conduct.

 > Yale University disclosed in its required 2013 ASR that its prevention program tells students that **consent is not enough:** ‘Hold out for enthusiasm.
 In general, it’s easy to tell if someone is enthusiastic about an encounter or not.‘ In complying with the prevention program disclosure requirement, and purporting to prevent nonconsensual sexual contact, Yale instructs students on enthusiastic sex.
 Students are told to ‘[c]ommunicate with [their] sexual and romantic partners,’ as ‘[o]pen discussion of desires and limits is a critical part of building a positive sexual culture.’
 A positive sexual culture, open discussion of sexual desires, communication with romantic partners, and enthusiastic sex all seem like good sexual aspirations, though perhaps achieved by quite few.
 But these are not trainings about how to prevent sexual violence. **They are instructions on how to have ordinary (or extraordinary) sex, and they are produced and monitored by the sex bureaucracy.**
 > {% cite 'Jacob Gersen & Jeannie Suk' '[The Sex Bureaucracy,](https://poseidon01.ssrn.com/delivery.php?ID=457081120069123064122097002016120119000082066008011028071110115102083078094012110071029048028008114049015107109064112022108066040008075040031065111030068109118093051081091069069024065125070103019118107019084104126079119081005122024069125024004008004&EXT=pdf)' '(California Law Review)' %}

-The degree to which college administrators should provide sex tips to young adults is an interesting matter from both a legal and a personal liberties perspective.
-If the harm of sexual violence is so terrible, is it acceptable to nudge behavior across the spectrum, even if it is normal, in the hopes that it may ultimately reduce sexual violence at the margin?
-However, the more interesting question, which is left unanswered by most writing on the subject, is how effective these instructions actually were in changing behavior.
-Certainly the students who entered the tribunals would never forget their experience, but they would only be a small minority.
-For the majority of the student body, their only contact with the sex bureaucracy would be being nagged via email to watch some videos.
-Here I am reminded of my own college experience.
-I was working on homework with a college friend, whose laptop was playing the annual mandatory online training as he multitasked.
-Somehow, I doubt it had any effect on him.
-While the establishment of firm guidelines on consent may signal the norms of acceptable behavior, they can only be enforced insofar either partner adheres to it or reports wrongdoing.
-And as impressionable as freshman minds can be, how far do simple guidelines really go in reshaping the nature of their desires and the kinds of things they seek in a partner, which they would not freely admit to anyone except perhaps a search bar?
+If the harm of sexual violence is so terrible, is it then acceptable to nudge behavior across the spectrum, even if it is normal, in the hopes that it may reduce violence at the margin?
+The degree to which college administrators should provide sex tips to young adults merits thoughtful discussion from both a legal and a personal liberties perspective.
+However, the more practical question, left unanswered by most writing on the subject, is to simply ask how effective all these policies were in actually changing behavior.
+Certainly the students who dealt with the tribunals firsthand would never forget their experiences, but they would only be a small minority.
+For the vast remainder of the student body, their only contact with the sex bureaucracy are emails reminding them to watch videos or review updated bulletins.
+While these effort set norms for appropriate behavior, these guidelines can only be enforced insofar as either partner obeys or reports the other for violating them.
+And as a psychological matter, can mere rules really reshape the nature of our desires—what we seek through sex that we would not freely admit to anyone except for an omniscient search bar?

+## No Foreplay.
+Only Forward Guidance.

 > I think Kafka was right when he said that for a modern, secular, non-religious man bureaucracy, ***state bureaucracy,*** is the only remaining contact with the dimension of the Divine.
 >